TreesLab/CircMiMi/README.md

 #### Note.
-For now, the ENCORI data are only work for 'human' and 'mouse'.
+For now, the ENCORI data are only provided for 'human' and 'mouse'.

 ## (Optional) Visualize the interactions